AutonomousVehicleLaboratory/semantic_mapping_v2/README.md

 Our mapping results for different ablation studies and groundtruth labels are available in [Google Drive](https://drive.google.com/drive/folders/1eMRNIizjmEStxS0i_ZaKjc9z9hFkRSqN?usp=sharing).
 Additonal mapping results are also shared.

+To run the experiment, we encourage use the docker file we provided to build an environment that allows hrnet and deeplab and their ROS wrappers to work properly.
+Build the base-cuda docker image first, them semantic-mapping docker image will depend on it.

-To run the experiment, [pcl_ros](http://wiki.ros.org/pcl_ros) and [map_reduction](https://github.com/AutonomousVehicleLaboratory/map_reduction) are also used.
+In additional to code in this repository, we will also need [pcl_ros](http://wiki.ros.org/pcl_ros) and [map_reduction](https://github.com/AutonomousVehicleLaboratory/map_reduction) are also used.
 The former loads a point cloud map and the latter crops the point cloud map based on localization information.
 Download the point cloud map from the Google Drive PointCloudMap folder.

 ```
 rosrun pcl_ros pcd_to_pointcloud /path/to/point_cloud_map.pcd 0.1 _frame_id:=map /cloud_pcd:=/points_map